 Another important thing to tell a child is all the details of the move.
 If you immediately tell your child your moving they may think that you are moving to a far place and not understand.
 This can scare them and make them not want to move.
 If you tell them where you are moving and why, they are able to figure out what is going on and not be as anxious about the move.

 Giving your child an opportunity to make their own decisions can also be a great idea.
 This way they won’t think the move is totally out of their control.
 If you give them the ability to pack what they want and pick new things for their room, it can excite them and make them even passionate about the move.
 Because moving can be frightening, giving them control over some things can make them feel more determined to make this the best experience they can.

 Being positive about the move is sometimes difficult for parents and children as well.
 It can be emotionally overwhelming to move to a whole different place, especially if you do not have any friends or family in the new area.
-An optimistic attitude can helo your child be more confident about the move to a whole new place.
+An optimistic attitude can help your child be more confident about the move to a whole new place.
 Turn the things that seem the hardest into positive experiences.
 For example, when you are deciding what to throw away (perhaps into skip bins sydney way, or wherever you are located), make it a family decision and with the mindset of giving your home a really good refresh before moving.
 This way, the focus won’t be on what you are deciding to leave, but instead on what you are taking moving forward!